 Signed: No

 Notes: The mini-metro that lines this segment of William Street conceals this one surprisingly well!
-The marker is easiest to spot if you're heading eastbound on the busy four-lane street.
+Marker 134 is easiest to spot if you're heading eastbound on the busy four-lane street.
+From downtown, head east on William and cross Saliman Road.
+Look to the plaza on your right.
 Find it in the plaza on the eastbound side of William just past Saliman Road.
-Er, maybe you will need that second set of eyes.

 Exact Description: